Jakub Pokorný

-Jakub Pokorný (born 11 September 1996) is a Czech professional footballer who plays as a defender for A.E.
-Kifisia in the Super League Greece.
+Jakub Pokorný (born 11 September 1996) is a Czech professional footballer who plays as a defender for Zbrojovka Brno in the Czech First League.

 Club career

 He started his professional career at Znojmo.
 He made his senior league debut for them on 28 September 2014 in their Czech National Football League 4–1 loss at Varnsdorf.
 He scored his first league goal on 27 March 2016 in Znojmo's Czech National Football League 3–1 loss at Hradec Králové.
 He moved to Baník Ostrava in 2016 and won promotion to the Czech First League with them the same season.
 On 30 August 2022, Pokorný joined Sigma Olomouc on a three-year contract.

 On 26 July 2025, Pokorný signed a two-year contract with Super League Greece club A.E.
 Kifisia.

+On 26 August 2026, Pokorný signed a multi-year contract with Czech First League club Zbrojovka Brno.

 International career

 He represented the Czech Republic in the Under-20 and Under-21 youth categories.